zpxp/linksv/README.md

 console.log(fileLink.myFile);
 ```

 For best practices with files, it is recommended to wrap them in a link, then store that link in your main link class.
-This is because, any nested links are serialized to chain as a pointer, so any changes you make to
+This is because any nested links are serialized to chain as a pointer, so changes you make to
 your parent link won't result in the file being written to chain more than once.
 You can use the built in `FileLink` to wrap your files and buffers for this purpose.

 ### Template Owner